 - The Longhua Temple (Shanghai’s oldest monastery) still preserves an architectural design from centuries back.

 - Marvel at spectacular views of the city from the top floor of the antique Heming Tower.

-These contrasting but appealing elements are what makes Shanghai a piece of artwork and hard to disfavor.
-Some of the other must-see works of architecture in Shanghai are the Himalayas Art Center, and the Oriental Pearl Tower.
+These contrasting but appealing elements are what make Shanghai a piece of artwork and hard to disfavour.
+Some of the other must-see works of architecture in Shanghai are the Himalayas Art Center and the Oriental Pearl Tower.

 Travel tip for contrasts in Shanghai

 While getting amazed by the modern architecture of Shanghai, don’t ignore the vintage architecture in certain places.
 It adds to the overall aesthetics of the city and is one of the most popular reasons to visit Shanghai.